State-of-the-art facilities and delivered by expert practitioners/researchers

 Jack Murphy, 2nd year student

-Danielle Prescott, Programme Leader, provides an insight into our BSc in Sport Science.
+Danielle Prescott, lecturer in Sports Science, provides an insight into our BSc in Sport Science.

 Throughout the course you will study the science underpinning human performance, including exercise physiology, sports psychology, kinesiology, biomechanics, performance analysis, theory and practice of training, strength and conditioning, and sports nutrition.